Onoro/Mikrotik/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------

-And the last steaps you have to do it's to add these scripts to sheduller and move firewall rules upper in the list.
+And the last steaps you have to do.
+It's to add these scripts to sheduller, move firewall rules upper in the list and to change mail.srv to your valid smtp server and alerts@mail.srv to your valid mail address.